 Another consideration is that since the previous PUD zoning was approved, the estimated construction costs for the project have increased by 25-to-30 percent, Jasin said.
 The inclusion of 3-bedroom apartments makes for a more efficient building, and will help partially offset added costs, Jasin said.

 After this week’s Wednesday meeting, Bloomington’s city council does not meet again until July 21.
-The Curry Urban Properties PUD could get a first reading in front of the council on as early as that date.
+The Curry Urban Properties PUD could get a first reading in front of the council as early as that date.